Announcement Type: Initial notice of Funds Availability (NOFA) inviting applications from qualified organizations for Fiscal Year 2007 funding.

 (12) The historical and archaeological assessment.

-(13) The detailed budget for the agreement period based upon the needs outlined in the proposal and the comments and recommendations by Rural Development.
+(13) The detailed budget for the agreement period based upon the needs outlined in the proposal and recommendations by USDA Rural Development.

 (14) Verification of Debarment Listing check and Federal Debt Listing check.